Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 **Vocab and Data Caching:**

 The script supports vocab and vocab encoded data caching as those two things can take a long time to generate (especially if NER is enabled).
-Every time a vocab is created, it is cached, and if the `.json` file for the vocab is the same as the `.json` file used to generate the cache file, the cache vocab is loaded.
+Every time a vocab is created, it is cached, and if the JSON file for the vocab is the same as the JSON file used to generate the cache file, the cache vocab is loaded.
 The vocab encoded data is cached every time it's generated and the cached file is loaded in a case similar to that of the vocab cache file.
 (Reference the code for details).

 **Model Saving:**